mbeaty2/understanding-and-manipulating-big-data/README.md

-# Introduction-to-Data-Science
+# Manipulating and Analyzing Large Data

+This repository contains three insights into big data topics.

+## Description

 This repository contains three assignments for the Term 2 course: Introduction to Data Science.
 This ReadMe file will outline what you will find within these three assignments and go over the process taken to complete each.
 The code for these assignments is a mixture of code provided within the assignment notebook, code used in class, and code written by myself.

-Assignment 1 - Contribute to the library of missing datasets
+### Assignment 1 - Contribute to the library of missing datasets

 For this assignment, we were tasked to consider an addition to Mimi Onuoha's "Missing Datasets" project.
 After many courses discussing data sovereignty, I became quite interested in those agencies which hold and use our data, and the power imbalances that creates.
 The first thing that came to mind was the infamous whistelblower case with Edward Snowden and the U.S. National Security Agency, which revealed that the NSA has illegally obtained and stored data from over a billion individuals world-wide.
 With this idea, I dove more into the Mimi Onuoha's work and began asking myself questions surrounding this proposed dataset, such as why does it not exist?
 How did the NSA do this in the first place?
 Will they stop?
 These questions led me down a path of research that turned into the paper submitted for this assignment.

-Assignment 2 - Regression Data Exploration Report
+### Assignment 2 - Regression Data Exploration Report

 For this assignment, we were asked to pick a dataset with at least three numeric variables to be analyzed and fitted with various regression models to research the relationship between said variables.
 The dataset I have chosen for this is a list of the Top 100 most streamed songs on Spotify, taken from Kaggle.
 The link to this dataset can be found here: https://www.notion.so/Assignment-2-9107a937dcbc41fe96cb62a71b3a3c05?pvs=4#ad2e609104d047f5bf07238a6e526eea.
 This dataset includes a variety of attributes about each song, such as beats per minute, valance, danceability (all of which were analyzed for this project), among others such as loudness, length, acousticness, etc.